grnydawn/miles-credit/docs/source/getting-started.md

 `envs_dirs`.
 :::

-## Installation from Scratch
+## Installation from source
-See <project:installation.md> for detailed instructions on building CREDIT and its dependencies from scratch or for building CREDIT on the Derecho supercomputer.
+See <project:installation.md> for detailed instructions on building CREDIT and its dependencies from source or for building CREDIT on the Derecho supercomputer.

 ## Running a pretrained model
 See <project:Inference.md> for more details on how to run one of the pretrained CREDIT models.